 Focus: Batch/stream processing, dbt/SQL transforms, orchestration, and retries.

-This is where domain-ready datasets, freshness SLAs, and repeatable pipelines are formed.
+This is where domain-ready data marts, freshness targets, and repeatable pipelines are formed.

 Serving and consumption layer